ashutoshmjain/gita/src/thought.md

 </div>

 In essence, an operating system is the foundation for digital experience.
 It enhances human experience as much as pen and paper did to us v/s our speech only ancestors.
 The advantage was such that text aware humans became representative identity of this planet - a quantum jump.
+And next is digital humans - most of the tools are in place - all we need is a native value exchange system in digital realm.
+The way gold allowed us move from the barter of jungle, bitcoin is likely the path to move from our text based world to a native digital experience.
+It is hard to predict that experience at this point - but we know for sure consciousness must evolve.

 ---